ajmandourah/tinshop-ng/README.md

 - Updated titlesdb now using Tinfoil's own data.
 - You can now rename unidentified content to one that meet the naming scheme's requiremnets for faster next time processing.
 - Implemented some features and functions from the popular `Switch-library-manager`
+- Tested on rclone mount with more than 10K titles. processing with titles matching the name schemes in almost 10 sec.

 # ⚠️ Disclaimer